opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 }
 ```

 You can either use `persistent` or `transient` settings.
-We recommend persistent, as it persists through a cluster reboot.
-Transient settings do not.
+We recommend the `persistent` setting because it persists through a cluster reboot.
+Transient settings do not persist through a cluster reboot.

-Shard allocation awareness attempts to separate primary and replica shards across multiple zones, but if only one zone is available (such as after a zone failure), Elasticsearch allocates replica shards to the only remaining zone.
+Shard allocation awareness attempts to separate primary and replica shards across multiple zones.
+But, if only one zone is available (such as after a zone failure), Elasticsearch allocates replica shards to the only remaining zone.

 Another option is to require that primary and replica shards are never allocated to the same zone.
 This is called forced awareness.